Athanasius Schneider: Holy Communion

-Schneider has upheld the traditional teaching of the Catholic Church that divorce and remarriage constitute the mortal sin of adultery, which condition renders one ineligible to receive Holy Communion.
-In a 2014 interview, Schneider said that calls to change this practice came from "anti-Christian media."
-He suggested this was "a false concept of mercy," saying: "It is comparable to a doctor who gives a [diabetic] patient sugar, although he knows it will kill him."
+Schneider has upheld the traditional teaching of the Catholic Church that divorce and remarriage without a declaration of annulment constitutes the mortal sin of adultery, which condition renders a person ineligible to receive Holy Communion.
+In a 2014 interview, Schneider said that calls to change this practice came from "anti-Christian media".
+He suggested this was "a false concept of mercy", saying: "It is comparable to a doctor who gives a [diabetic] patient sugar, although he knows it will kill him."
 In 2016, Pope Francis released the apostolic exhortation Amoris laetitia which seemed to allow divorced and civilly remarried persons to take the Eucharist under some circumstances, and this was put into practice by some bishops, arousing intense controversy.
-Schneider strongly criticized this, asserting that the perennial teaching is "more powerful and surer than the discordant voice and practice of admitting unrepentant adulterers to Holy Communion, even if this practice is promoted by a single Pope or the diocesan bishops."
-On April 7, 2018, Schneider, along with conservative cardinals Raymond Leo Burke and Walter Brandmüller, participated in a conference rejecting the outline proposed by German bishops to allow divorced and civilly remarried Catholics to receive the Eucharist.
+Schneider strongly criticized this, asserting that the perennial teaching is "more powerful and surer than the discordant voice and practice of admitting unrepentant adulterers to Holy Communion, even if this practice is promoted by a single Pope or the diocesan bishops".
+On 7 April 2018, Schneider, along with conservative cardinals Raymond Leo Burke and Walter Brandmüller, participated in a conference rejecting the outline proposed by German bishops to allow divorced and civilly remarried Catholics to receive the Eucharist.
 Schneider spoke of the duty of popes to be "custodians" of authority.

 Clergy sex abuse

-On August 25, 2018, Archbishop Carlo Maria Viganò, former apostolic nuncio to the United States, released an 11-page letter describing a series of warnings to the Vatican regarding sexual misconduct by Theodore McCarrick, accusing Francis of failing to act on these reports and calling on him to resign.
-Schneider said that there was "no reasonable and plausible cause to doubt the truth content of the document."
+On 25 August 2018, Archbishop Carlo Maria Viganò, former apostolic nuncio to the United States, released an 11-page letter describing a series of warnings to the Vatican regarding sexual misconduct by Theodore McCarrick, accusing Francis of failing to act on these reports and calling on him to resign.
+Schneider said that there was "no reasonable and plausible cause to doubt the truth content of the document".
 He demanded "ruthlessness and transparency" in cleansing the church of evils, particularly "homosexual cliques and networks" in the curia that he and some others have blamed for helping to cause the abuse epidemic.
-Schneider called on all "cardinals, bishops and priests to renounce any compromise and any flirtation with the world."
+Schneider called on all "cardinals, bishops and priests to renounce any compromise and any flirtation with the world".